 If you’re moving within the state or just across town, chances are that your belongings will be covered by your homeowner’s policy or renter’s policy.
 However, if you’re moving long-distance or internationally, you may need additional coverage from an insurance agency specializing in these moves.

 There are a few different types of moving insurance.
 There is general liability insurance.
 This kind of insurance covers property damage and bodily injury caused by an employee or contractor of the moving company or its subcontractor.
 For example, if an employee damages someone’s property during a move, general liability would cover that cost.
 General liability is also used to cover claims against the company itself, such as if someone slips and falls on the sidewalk outside of your home while they’re packing up your belongings.

-There is also transportation insurance which basically means that if one of your belongings is damaged while it’s being transported to your destination, it is covered by insurance.
-Comprehensive insurance is coverage that pays for damage or loss to your belongings as a result of fire, theft, or other covered events.
+There is also transportation insurance which means that if one of your belongings is damaged while being transported to your destination, it is covered by insurance.
+Comprehensive insurance pays for damage or loss to your belongings due to fire, theft, or other covered events.
 Liability coverage pays for damage or injury to others caused by the moving company’s negligence.
 It also covers damage to a third party’s property.

 It’s important to know that liability insurance is mainly used for interstate moves and is required by federal law to be available to anyone moving.